This I believe:

 - Green Lanes should have a maximum width of seven feet, to discourage drivers from using them.

-- Speed limit in Green Lanes is 15MPH.
+- Speed limit in Green Lanes and Green Streets is 15MPH.

-- E-bike / scooter power assist stops at 20MPH.
+- Micro-mobility power assist must stop at 20MPH.

 - Chicanes are not a good traffic calming measure.
 They make people zig-zag.
 When drivers zig-zag they cut the corner and encroach on the bike lane.
 When cyclists zig-zag they get rear-ended by surprised drivers.
 No chicanes.